justin-jude/typingBCI/README.md

 Place data for each participant in the `Data` folder.

-Typing data for participants T17 and T18, as well as handwriting data for T18 are available here: https://datadryad.org/dataset/doi:10.5061/dryad.cz8w9gjjk
+Typing data for participants T17 and T18, handwriting data for T18,  as well as the character-based 5-gram language model are available here: https://datadryad.org/dataset/doi:10.5061/dryad.cz8w9gjjk

 Handwriting data for participant T5 is available here: https://datadryad.org/dataset/doi:10.5061/dryad.wh70rxwmv